-In order to avoid pipes corrosion that could cause numerous water management problems (water leakeages, energy losses, unwanted intakes of untreated water, as well as the interruption of heated water supply for the end user) while optimizing the chemical consumption and minimizing maintenance costs and environmental impact, our FINEAMIN® products can be adjusted to particular appications: hot water networks, high-pressure boilers, condensate return pipes etc.
+In order to avoid pipes corrosion that could cause numerous water management problems (water leakages, energy losses, unwanted intakes of untreated water, as well as the interruption of heated water supply for the end user) while optimizing the chemical consumption and minimizing maintenance costs and environmental impact, our FINEAMIN® chemicals can be adjusted to particular applications: hot water networks, high-pressure boilers, condensate return pipes etc.

 The use of polyamines for water conditioning in the distant heating network and cogeneration plants is a green alternative to the previous chemical regimes involving hydrazine and sodium phosphate.

 FINEAMIN® chemicals come as “all-in-one” products with multiple components – film-forming amines, alkalizing amines and polyacrylates with cleaning and preventing effect.

 FINEAMIN® treatment is dispersing any existing iron oxide deposits and inhibits corrosion inside the pipes network by forming a thin magnetite film on all heat transfer, metal surfaces.
 The newly formed magnetite layer obstructs oxygen from getting to the metal parts, new deposits cannot be build up anymore as the polyamines barrier “repels” any water carried impurities and pH is kept under control.